WorldRemit

-With the right tools at your disposal, you can find the best deal and have quick access to your funds when you receive a money transfer from abroad.
+There may be times in your life when you will be receiving money from overseas.
+Be it from friends or family, or maybe you are an expat living abroad.
+With the right tools at your disposal, you can find the best deal and have quick access to your funds when you receive a money transfer from overseas.

 The best way to receive money from overseas depends on your specific situation.
-For many people, receiving the money straight to their bank through an international wire transfer is the most convenient, even if it can be expensive.
-Typically it is cheaper to use a money transfer company since these types of companies specialize in sending money overseas and offer lower fees and stronger exchange rates than banks.
+For many, receiving the money to their bank through an international wire transfer is the most convenient – even if it can be expensive.
+However, you will find it is often cheaper to use a money transfer service instead.
+These types of companies specialise in sending money overseas, and offer lower fees and stronger exchange rates than banks.

 The process may differ depending on the service provider used to send the funds.
 With some money transfer services, you need to request the transaction reference number from the sender and present the number along with your identification documents.
 You may also be required to fill out a receive form to access your funds.